AniManGaki

-The AniManGaki (AMG) is an annual ACG event in Malaysia.
+AniManGaki (AMG) is an annual ACG event in Malaysia.

 Name

 AniManGaki is a portmanteau of the words Anime, Manga, Games, and Gaki.
 'Gaki' in Japanese slang means 'brat'.

 History

 AniManGaki originally started in 2009 and was founded by Yvonne Sing.
 It was initially organized by the Anime Club of Sunway University College.
 In 2011, Sunway University College had a name change to Sunway University and a year later in 2012, AniManGaki separated from the university.
-Today, it is an event organized by the AniManGaki Organizing Committee under Rakugaki Events PLT.
+Currently, Animangaki is organized by the organizing committee under Rakugaki Events PLT.

 Projects

 AniManGaki consists of several parallel smaller-scale projects, such as AMG-Chan (since 2017), ACE (since 2019) and Jom Cosplay! (since 2022).